BasittyAnjali/Face-Recognition-Attendance-System/README.md

 # Face-Recognition-Attendance-System
-Its a desktop application built in artificial intelligence using Python
+Its a desktop application built in machine learning using Python